George Lindor Brown

-Sir George Lindor Brown (9 February 1903, Liverpool – 22 February 1971) was an English physiologist and secretary of the Royal Society, of which he was elected a Fellow in 1946.
+Sir George Lindor Brown CBE FRS (9 February 1903, Liverpool – 22 February 1971) was an English physiologist and secretary of the Royal Society, of which he was elected a Fellow in 1946.

 He was commonly referred to as Sir Lindor Brown; by his own preference.

 He was Waynflete Professor of Physiology at the University of Oxford from 1960 to 1967.
 He resigned from this post to become Principal of Hertford College.